-Postoperative Pulmonary Complication (PPC) refers to a wide range of unfavourable respiratory system changes that occur following surgery and impact the patient's clinical course [1].
-Pulmonary complications remain the second most encountered problem post-operatively, with surgical site infection being the first [2].
+Postoperative pulmonary complication (PPC) refers to a wide range of unfavourable respiratory system changes that occur following surgery and impact the patient's clinical course [1].
+Pulmonary complications remain the second most encountered problem postoperatively, with surgical site infection being the first [2].
 PPC encompasses a spectrum of respiratory issues such as pneumonia, aspiration pneumonitis, pleural effusion, respiratory failure, atelectasis, pneumothorax, bronchospasm, acute respiratory distress syndrome, and pulmonary embolism [3].

-Various tests and scores have been used to evaluate patients pre-operatively to assess or predict PPCs.
-These include spirometry, a Six-Minute Walk Test (6MWT), and scores like The American Society of Anesthesiologists Physical Status (ASA PS) classification system [4], and ARISCAT (Assess Respiratory Risk in Surgical Patients in Catalonia) score [5].
+Various tests and scores have been used to evaluate patients preoperatively to assess or predict PPCs.
+These include spirometry, a 6-Minute Walk Test (6MWT), and scores like the American Society of Anesthesiologists Physical Status (ASA PS) classification system [4], and the Assess Respiratory Risk in Surgical Patients in Catalonia (ARISCAT) score [5].